 Where are the answers?

 I am hoping to have as many answers as possible on every course.
-Parents are working on them and getting them to me.
 If there is no answer posted, then I don’t have it.
-You can request answers, and I can pass on that request to whoever is helping with that course.
+You can submit answers if you think they would be helpful to others.

 Do you have a scope and sequence?